-Aspirin products which may be used as an alternative to Disprin Direct:
+Aspirin products that may be used as an alternative to Disprin Direct:

-- Anadin Extra contains available in forms of standard tablets and soluble tablets containing a combination of aspirin 300mg, paracetamol and caffeine
+- Anadin Extra contains available in the forms of standard tablets and soluble tablets containing a combination of aspirin 300mg, paracetamol, and caffeine

 - Anadin Original includes a combination of aspirin 325mg and caffeine

 - Codis 500 tablets contain a combination of Aspirin 500mg and 8mg of codeine per tablet (pharmacy-only medication)

 Depending on the indicated use, patients may consider the use of other common analgesics available in the pharmacy or supermarkets, including: